jju/anachronauts/universebuilding.md

    Replace the highest die with a 5 (from step 1)
 4. Exit æ-space.
 Roll Pilot (+4,sec).
    On success, the ship is now safely in p-space within short range of the beacon and at least short range from any other vessel/obstacle.
 If this is impossible to achieve, see failure.
    On failure, reroll is possible (-2DM cumulative)[^4: No Engineer reset roll allowed.].
 If this gets impossible, roll Astrogation (+2 if Astrogator on board/-6 if not,ksec).
-The Effect of this roll is added to the TravelTime roll, after which there's another roll to exit ætherspace.
+The Effect of this roll is added to the TravelTime roll, after which there's another chance for a roll to exit ætherspace.